taiyuuki/utils/doc/utils.canvas_to_image.md

 ## canvas\_to\_image() function

-This function converts a canvas element to an image element in TypeScript.
+This function converts a canvas element to an image element.

 **Signature:**